Petar Škuletić: Early years

 At the age of 14, Škuletić joined the youth system of Partizan.
 He was promoted to their affiliated side Teleoptik during the 2007–08 season.
 In late May, early June 2008, Škuletić represented Partizan at the Trofeo Quixote, the unofficial youth world championship for clubs, becoming the tournament's top scorer with seven goals.
 He still failed to secure a first team spot with Partizan, but helped Teleoptik win promotion to the Serbian First League via the playoffs in 2009.

-After previously being linked with Celtic and Blackburn Rovers, Škuletić was eventually transferred to Austrian side LASK Linz in the summer of 2009.
+After previously being linked with Celtic and Blackburn Rovers, Škuletić was eventually transferred to Austrian side LASK in the summer of 2009.
 He made 15 league appearances and scored once in the 2009–10 season.
 After six months without competitive football, Škuletić was loaned to Montenegrin First League club Zeta in the 2011 winter transfer window.

 On 30 August 2011, Škuletić was signed by Vojvodina, in order to replace Nemanja Čović, penning a three-year contract.
 He made 22 league appearances and scored four goals throughout the 2011–12 season. Škuletić was loaned to Radnički Niš in the second part of the 2012–13 season, before returning to Novi Sad ahead of the start of the 2013–14 campaign.